TurboGears/tg2/docs/main/Extensions/Geo/MapFishTutorial.rst

     geomcolumn=the_geom
     idcolumn=Integer:gid

 In the above example, a layer named countries would be created.
 The *singular* param is used for creating the model class with the first letter capitalized.
 In this case the model class would be *Country* .
-The *db* should be a the PostGIS database and *table* the table name to be mapped to the model class using reflection (SQLAlchemy autoload). *epsg* should have the EPSG (European Petroleum Survey Group) code for the desired datum and projection for the geometry data. *geocolumn* should have the name of the coulmn containing the geometry data. idcolumn should contain the data type and name of the primary key column.
+The *db* should be a the PostGIS database and *table* the table name to be mapped to the model class using database metadata reflection (SQLAlchemy autoload feature). *epsg* should have the EPSG (European Petroleum Survey Group) code for the desired datum and projection for the geometry data. *geomcolumn* should have the name of the coulmn containing the geometry data. *idcolumn* should contain the data type and name of the primary key column.

 Creating the Geo Model and Controller